signag/influx_ts_editor/docs/features.md

 InfluxDB v2 supports in-place field replacement: writing a new `Point` with the same **measurement + tags + timestamp** simply overwrites the stored field value.
-The editor uses this mechanism – no data is deleted; only the changed field values are re-written with the new values supplied by the user.
+The editor uses this mechanism – no data is deleted; only the changed field values are re-written with the new values supplied by the user, retaining their original tag sets.

 ---